wotomas/ShieldAuto/README.md

 ```

 # Note
-Currently ShieldAuto is able to check for libraries imported only through compile configuration.
-(Which is deprecated and should be replaced with implementation, but direct access is not allowed right now.)
+Currently ShieldAuto is able to check for libraries imported only through *compile* configuration (which is deprecated and should be replaced with *implementation*, but direct access is not allowed right now).
 I would love for additional help with this issue.

 # Supported Libraries
 * [BottomBar](https://github.com/roughike/BottomBar/)